 “Unelected and unaccountable presidential electors should not be allowed to decide the presidential election without regard to voters’ choices and state law,” Griswold said in a written statement.
 “When Americans vote in the presidential election, we are exercising our most fundamental right – the right to self-governance.”

-The Supreme Court on Friday also agreed to hear a similar case out of Washington state in which judges ruled that three presidential electors there, who also tried to block Trump from becoming president, were fined $1,000 for declining to follow the will of voters and cast their ballots for Clinton.
+The Supreme Court on Friday also agreed to hear a similar case out of Washington state in which judges ruled that three presidential electors there, who also tried to block Trump from becoming president, should be fined $1,000 for declining to follow the will of voters and cast their ballots for Clinton.

 The Washington and Colorado cases were merged to be heard simultaneously by the Supreme Court.